HuyaneMatsu/hata/docs/topics/wip_plugins.md

 - **Welcome to HELL**

-    This is not a python issue, but as weird as it might sound, an implementation one.
+    This is not a python issue but, and as weird as it might sound, an implementation one.

     ```sh
     $ python3 main.py